 Modafinil has many uses outside of its prescribed range.
 It’s used to boost focus and productivity, treat ADHD & narcolepsy, and to overcome the negative effects of jet lag or shift work.

-Modafinil is a prescription-only medication given by doctors to treat attention deficit disorders and narcolepsy.
+Modafinil is a prescription-only medication given by doctors to treat attention deficit disorders (ADD and ADHD), and narcolepsy — a sleeping disorder characterized by “excessive sleepiness”.

 Modafinil’s uses revolve around its ability to interact with neurochemicals in our brains.